:: STATUTES ::.

 30. The Organizing Committee shall be assisted in all matters of publicity by Council.

-31. Arrangements for timely publication of the Proceedings shall be made by the Organizing Committee in collaboration with the Editor-in-Chief and any additional editorial board that Council may appoint.
+31. Arrangements for timely publication of the Proceedings shall be made by the Organizing Committee in collaboration with any additional editorial board that Council may appoint.

 32. For activities in the host country or region the Organizing Committee shall have an account separate from those of AIPEA, into which shall be paid all money received for that International Clay Conference and from which shall be paid all debts incurred.
 The account shall be in the custody of the Organizing Committee, or of a Treasurer of the Conference appointed by the Organizing Committee, and after each Conference a properly audited statement shall be submitted to Council.